 How we reinterpreted the AOSSM identity for a new age

 Ultimately, the updated identity concept was enthusiastically selected by AOSSM’s Board of Directors, and well received by the membership.
+It truly represented the orthopaedic sports medicine community, including their journal of sports medicine, and was showcased at the annual meeting and through educational activities.

-Respecting the brand’s heritage (along with a branding education campaign, targeting the membership) helped AOSSM bring change to an organization that hadn’t seen change in 46 years.
+Respecting the brand’s heritage (along with a branding education campaign, targeting the membership) helped AOSSM bring change to an organization that hadn’t seen a change in 46 years.
 And, with little to no angst and drama.

 Congratulations to AOSSM on their new identity, and to Greg Dummer and Lisa Weisenberger for their coverage in the FORUM article.
 We’re honored that we could help “keep AOSSM in the game.”